Connecting everyone to the world of story

 Tucked in between information about the authors and a comprehensive index is a section called Important Words and Concepts.
 The definitions, such as anthropologist, aerofoil, and archaeologist would have been more useful placed in a box next to the relevant text while the concepts, such as colonisation, intergenerational trauma, kinship and rematriating could have been discussed and explained in more detail in an introductory chapter and/or elaborated on in a box next to the relevant text.
 Placing this crucial information at the end does not help a child reader come to grips with these important issues.

-Overall this is a useful and attractive resource for schools and their libraries as it contains much detailed information that will inform and fascinate young readers.
+However, overall this is an important, useful and attractive resource for schools and their libraries as it contains much detailed information that will inform and fascinate young readers.

 Thames & Hudson Australia 2024